-- Continue the safe and secure storage of plutonium in line with UK Policy - Explore the consolidation of materials across NDA estate with RSRL
+- Continue the safe and secure storage of plutonium in line with UK policy - Explore the consolidation of materials across the NDA estate

 The various activities of the site produce wastes in many forms.
 This requires varying degrees of treatment and onward processing.
 The site will continue to focus on safe, efficient management of these wastes from reducing the stocks of Highly Active Liquor (HAL) which are produced as part of the reprocessing operations, to returning vitrified material overseas and management of on-site intermediate and low level wastes